 Children living with Erb’s palsy often have a noticeably smaller arm due to nerve damage.
 Nerves have an effect on growth.
 Because the nerves of the arm are damaged, the arm will not grow at the right pace.
 As the child gets older, his or her arm will become noticeably smaller.
 This can have a significant impact on your child’s future and well-being

-An experienced Providence birth injury lawyer can advocate on your behalf and fight to ensure that you have the money you need to provide for your child’s medical needs now – and in the future.
+An experienced Rhode Island birth injury lawyer can advocate on your behalf and fight to ensure that you have the money you need to provide for your child’s medical needs now – and in the future.

 Contact Our Providence Birth Injury Lawyers Today